GTNewHorizons/GTNH-Dev-Doc/src/content/docs/how-to/locate-logs.md

 Capture:

-- the command and working directory;
+- The command and working directory.
-- the first failing task;
+- The first failing task.
-- the first meaningful exception and nested cause;
+- The first meaningful exception and nested cause.
-- the JDK and Gradle versions printed by the build; and
+- The JDK and Gradle versions printed by the build.
-- the relevant repository commit.
+- The relevant repository commit.

 ### Development client or server